hamvocke/doppelkopf/README.md

 We're very serious about testing.
 All bug fixes and new features should come with new tests.
 Backend tests are implemented with [pytest](https://docs.pytest.org/), frontend unit tests with [Jest](https://jestjs.io/) and frontend end-to-end tests with [nightwatch.js](https://nightwatchjs.org/).

-### Storybook
-The application uses [storybook.js](https://storybook.js.org/) to showcase all vue.js components in different states.
-You can use the storybook to take a look at components and use it as a visual test case.
-It's great for getting fast feedback when designing components.

-For new components, add a new story to `src/stories`.

-You can view the storybook by running

-    yarn storybook

-from the `frontend/` directory and then pointing your browser to [localhost:6006](http://localhost:6006)

 ### Testing the `docker-compose` build
 Make sure `docker-compose` and `docker` are properly installed.